 A little festive decor can go a long way when it comes to conjuring the holiday spirit in your space.
 Hence, when shopping for trimmings, quality truly always trumps quantity.
-This year, make sure you steer clear of the tacky, disposable decor (sorry dollar store fans) in favour of more unique holiday decorations.
+This year, amp up your decor with high-quality pieces so you’ll have it for years to come!

-It’s Christmas year round at Canadian Tire as the there’s a team that’s solely dedicated to designing Christmas decor literally 365 days a year.
+It’s Christmas year-round at Canadian Tire as there’s a team that’s solely dedicated to designing Christmas decor literally 365 days a year.
 If you thought that Canadian Tire was simply the place to stock up on wiper fluid and get your tires rotated, then think again because it’s filled with not only beautiful holiday decor, appliances, outdoor furniture, kitchen essentials, and much more.

 This art supplies and hobbies store wants you to ‘create your own holidays’ and offers everything you and your family need to do it.
 Shop paper and wood ornaments, garlands, DIY mantel-pieces, advent calendars, and a solid selection of seasonal lighting.
 If you need to keep kids busy over the holidays, DeSerres can certainly help.